 On the other end of the spectrum, the newer sites I analyzed are all WordPress powered, with solid on-site SEO.
 Some more than others, but in general, light-years ahead of the old, static or custom-coded websites.
 These half-dozen websites with all their link portfolios couldn’t come even close to the oldest website and all the links it had.

-However, the Backlinks-Rank ratio seem to be favoring the young, WP-powered websites, who, as I mentioned earlier, have disproportionally high Alexa and Google PR rank for their age and link portfolio (or lack there of it).
+However, the Backlinks-Rank ratio seems to be favoring the young, WP-powered websites, who, as I mentioned earlier, have disproportionally high Alexa and Google PR rank for their age and link portfolio (or lack thereof it).
 One would be tempted to conclude that WordPress is excellent for ranking high in Google and Alexa’s eyes.
-I’ve succumbed… and data-driven, I don’t feel even close to start chanting “Mea Culpa”.
+I’ve succumbed… and data-driven, I don’t feel even close to starting chanting “Mea Culpa”.

 Over the observation period of some 4 months, the total visitors on all sites is about 200.000.
 Not much by some standards, but enough for some general conclusions for internal use, but let me share them with you:

 - Don’t obsess with ranking, whether it’s Alexa or Google PR.
 Focus on the quantifiable metrics like Visitors, Pages per Visit, Bounce Rate, Time on Site, and ultimately ROI.